donschia/FetchXmlDetailsList/README.md

 The grid has input parameters which must be set.

 - <code>FetchXml</code> is the full FetchXml with a placeholder for the Record Id in place.
+  [SHOW FETCHXML EXAMPLES]

 - <code>RecordIdPlaceholder</code> is the placeholder text.
 This will be replaced with the current record id.
 i.e. <code>[RECORDID]</code>

-- The <code>RecordId</code> is read from the parent in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.
+- The <code>RecordId</code> is read from the current record in a bit of a hack at the moment as it's not super easy to get this in the Power Apps framework.
+This can also be overridden with another lookup on the current form.
+Simply set the <code>OverriddenRecordIdFieldName</code> to a lookup field on the current form and this id will be used instead of the id of the current record.

 - <code>ColumnLayoutJson</code> is a collection of columns used for the table layout.
-- <code>ItemsPerPage</code> is current defaulted to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
+- <code>ItemsPerPage</code> is currently defaulted to 5000 as paging is currently not implemented.  // [NOT SUPPORTED CURRENTLY] ItemsPerPage is how many items to show per page.
 For now this is set at 5000 since paging and sorting seem to be at odds with eachother.
 - <code>DebugMode</code> can be set to <code>On</code> or <code>Off</code>.
 When enabled, this will write extra details to console, break when entering the main control, and break on handled exceptions.

-## Set Up Note
+## Set Up Notes
 Both the new and legacy designers will likely not allow you to paste in text long enough to be useful so you have to use a [workaround to extend the field length](https://powerusers.microsoft.com/t5/Power-Apps-Pro-Dev-ISV/Problem-with-maximum-length-of-Input-parameters-which-are-of/td-p/288295).

 Essentially you use the legacy designer and hack the input box via F11 dev tools to set the maxlength to something like 9999 instead of the default 2000 if your text doesn't fit.